POLICY #5.1

 - speech that creates a hostile environment within the meaning of Title IX of the Educational Amendments of 1972, Title VII of the Civil Rights Act of 1964, or other applicable law (see 91ɬÂþ Policies 5.27 and 5.60, which implement these laws for the University);

-- speech that substantially disrupts, obstructs, or interferes with classes, teaching, the use of offices, ceremonies, sporting events, plays/performances or other University activities related to teaching, research, or administration of the University, or vehicular or pedestrian traffic;
+- speech that substantially disrupts, obstructs, or interferes with classes, teaching, the use of offices, ceremonies, sporting events, plays/performances, museum exhibits, or other University activities related to teaching, research, or administration of the University, or vehicular or pedestrian traffic;

 - speech that substantially disrupts another’s right to freedom of expression that is protected by law;

-- speech that discloses confidential information or trade secrets of the University or private parties without appropriate authorization; and
+- speech that discloses confidential information or trade secrets of the University or private parties without appropriate authorization.

 - Nothing in this Policy shall be construed as authorizing or condoning the use of University trade or service marks (including but not limited to names, logos, mascots, and imagery) in any materials that may be created or displayed under this Policy without the express written authorization from authorized officials from the University.